 Okello DA, Kiggundu P, Ssemujju R, Tumusiime C, Nakyanzi A, Jordanwood T, Vîlcu I, and Chaitkin M. 2022.
 Magnitude and Consequences of MNCH and FP Service Congestion in KCCA Public Health Facilities: Findings from a Rapid Assessment of Utilization and Capacity at Kawaala and Kisenyi Health Centre IVs.
 Kampala: ThinkWell and Kampala Capital City Authority, Republic of Uganda.

 WHO and UNICEF.
+[Contributing author to chapter 6, “An investment opporptunity”].
 2020.
 Global Progress Report on Water, Sanitation and Hygiene in Health Care Facilities: Fundamentals First.
 Geneva: World Health Organization.
-Contributor to chapter 6, “An investment opportunity.”

 Chaitkin M, Blanchet N, Su Y, Husband H, Moon P, Rowan A, Gesuale S, Hwang C, Wilson P, and Longfield K. 2019.
 Integrating Vertical Programs into Primary Health Care: A Decision-Making Approach for Policymakers.
 Washington, DC: Results for Development.